 The Minnesota Lakes Maritime Museum celebrates our lake traditions and legacies, and is committed to their preservation for future generations.
-A visit to the MLMM is enjoyable for everyone in your family, as they discover classic boats, grand hotel and resort history, fishing memorabilia and much more.
+A visit to the MLMM is enjoyable for everyone in your family.
+Visitors will discover classic boats, grand hotel and resort history, fishing memorabilia and much more.

-The 2013 season unveils an expanded Gar Wood exhibit in the North Hall featuring more inboards, a 1919 Liberty aircraft engine, and Gar Wood’s story on film, a new display, “The Amazing Gar Wood" will highlight his multiple interests as an inventor, adventurer and visionary.
+The Amazing Gar Wood!
+The 2014 season unveils an expanded Gar Wood exhibit.
+"The Amazing Gar Wood" will highlight his multiple interests as an inventor, entrepreneur, adventurer and visionary.
+Learn More...

 History of Larson Boat Works